Crysis 3

 Crysis 3 is a 2013 first-person shooter video game developed by Crytek and published by Electronic Arts.
 It is the third installment in the Crysis series, and a sequel to the 2011 video game Crysis 2.
 The multiplayer portion of the game was developed by Crytek UK.
 Crysis 3s story, which serves to end the Crysis trilogy, revolves around a Nanosuit holder named Prophet and his quest for revenge against the Alpha Ceph, the leader of the Ceph alien race.
 Gameplay revolves around the use of the Nanosuit, which grants players a variety of abilities such as invisibility.
 New features introduced in Crysis 3 include a new Nanosuit ability called "Rip & Throw", a compound bow and hacking, which allows players to hack into enemies' equipment, drones, and security defenses.

 Crysis 3 is set in a post-apocalyptic New York City, in an effort to merge the urban landscape of Crysis 2 and the forest setting of the original Crysis.
 The game introduces the "Seven Wonders", with each wonder having its own unique landscape and tactical layout.
 Due to complaints about Crysis 2s linearity, the game's levels were opened up so as to grant players more freedom.
 The development team also put efforts into creating a more emotional story, and the story's protagonist was inspired by the lead character of District 9.
 The game was developed by a team of 100 people during its 23-month development cycle.
 Crytek UK developed the game's multiplayer portion.

 Officially announced in April 2012, the game was released for PlayStation 3, Windows, and Xbox 360 in February 2013.
 A port for Wii U was in development, but was canned because of relation troubles between Nintendo and EA.
 The game received positive reviews upon release.
 Praise was directed at the weapon selection and customization, menus, level design, visuals and multiplayer, while it was criticized for its story, length, and outdated mechanics in comparison to its predecessors.
 With a budget of $66 million, the game sold 205,000 copies in its debut month, and became a commercial failure for Electronic Arts.
 The game was later included in Crysis Trilogy, a compilation released in February 2014.
 A remastered version, titled Crysis 3 Remastered and following in the steps of Crysis 2 Remastered, was released in 2021 for Nintendo Switch, PlayStation 4, Windows, and Xbox One.

-and also bundled as part of the Crysis Remastered Trilogy compilation.